rgattoni/VIO-project-with-Kimera_VIO/README.md

 ## Prerequisites:
 * cflib
 * cfclient
-The necessary Crazyflie software is installed within a virtual environment to avoid conflicts with the system's Python and pip.
+The necessary "Crazyflie" software is installed within a virtual environment to avoid conflicts with the system's Python and pip.
 Following commands to execute a virtual env inside the project file:

      `$ python3 -m venv cfclient-env`